deveshpant2003/Data-Extraction-and-NLP/README.md

 For each of the URLs, given in the **Input.xlsx** file, the executable file **'Executable_File.py'** extract the article text and save the extracted article in a text file with URL_ID as its file name.
 While extracting text, ther program extracts only the article title and the article text but does not extract the website header, footer etc. The programming language I used is **python** and the library used for data crawling is **BeautifulSoup**.

 ## Data Analysis
-For each of the extracted texts from the article, the program perform textual analysis and compute variables, given in the output structure excel file **'Output Data Structure.xlsx'**.
+For each of the extracted texts from the article, the program perform textual analysis and compute variables, given in the file **'Output Data Structure.xlsx'**.
 The output is saved in the exact order as given in this file.

 ## Variables
 The definition of each of the variables are given in the **'Text Analysis.docx'** file.
 Look for these variables in the analysis document (Text Analysis.docx):